shivannis/xandr-docs-public/xandr-docs/articles/monetize/direct-inventory-targeting.md

 ---
-title : Microsoft Monetize - Direct Inventory Targeting description : In this page learn what is Direct Inventory Targeting and steps you need to perform to include or exclude specific managed publishers, sites, or placements. ms.date: 10/28/2023
+title: Direct Inventory Targeting
+description: In this page learn what is Direct Inventory Targeting and steps you need to perform to include or exclude specific managed publishers, sites, or placements. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Direct inventory targeting
+# Direct inventory targeting

 > [!NOTE]
 > This form of targeting is only available to Standard Line Items.
 For an overview of which targeting options are available to Standard versus Augmented Line items, see [Buy-Side Targeting](buy-side-targeting.md).